Tangent Lie algebra of derived Artin stacks: Lie algebras and formal stacks over a cdga

-The forgetful functor $\oubli_A$ is by definition conservative.
+The forgetful functor $\oubli_A \colon \dgLie_A \to \dgMod_A$ is by definition conservative.
 Moreover, the Poincaré-Birkhoff-Witt \autoref{pbw} implies that $\oubli_A$ is a retract of the composite functor

 Since the latter preserves sifted colimits (the functor $\Envel_A$ is a left adjoint and then use \cite[3.2.3.1]{lurie:halg}), so does $\oubli_A$.
 We deduce using the Barr-Beck theorem (see \cite[6.2.0.6]{lurie:halg}) that $\oubli_A$ is monadic.
 Every dg-Lie algebra can thus be obtained as a colimit of a simplicial diagram with values in the $(\infty,1)$-category of free dg-Lie algebras (see \cite[6.2.2.12]{lurie:halg}).
-From those two facts we deduce that every dg-Lie algebra is a colimit of objects in $\dgLieLib_A$.
-The forgetful functor $\oubli_A$ preserves sifted colimits and objects in $\dgLieLib_A$ are thus compact projective in $\dgLie_A$.
-We conclude using once more \cite[5.5.8.25]{lurie:htt}. \end{proof}
+We then deduce the result from what precedes. \end{proof}

-\begin{rmq} The equivalence $\dgMod_A \simeq \sifted(\dgModLib_A)$ is given by the Yoneda embedding.
+\begin{rmq} The equivalence $\dgMod_A \simeq \siftedst(\dgModLib_A)$ is given by the Yoneda embedding.
 It follows that for any $n$, the shift functor $[n] \colon \dgMod_A \to \dgMod_A$ corresponds to the composition with the left adjoint $[-n]$ to $[n]$

 As another example, the forgetful functor $\dgLie_A \to \dgMod_A$ is given by the composition with $\libre_A$ and the following diagram commutes

 \end{rmq}

 \begin{rmq} Whenever $A \to B$ is a morphism in $\MCcdga_k$, the following square of $(\infty,1)$-categories commutes: